How Much Does a Metal Roof Cost? (2024 Pricing)

 Depending on your roof layout and existing gutter systems, you may require gutter replacement or repair.
 Gutter installation costs $1,000–$7,000, or about $10 per linear foot.
 You may also want to consider installing gutter guards for added protection and performance.

-Common Questions About Metal Roofing
+What Are Common Myths About Metal Roofs?

-No, metal roofs don’t affect cellphone reception.
+- Metal roofs affect cellphone reception: Metal roofs don’t affect cellphone reception.
 A poor cellphone signal is likely the result of where you live, your home’s distance from a utility tower, harsh weather conditions, and the cell service carrier you use.

-Metal roofs are not loud when it rains.
+- Metal roofs are loud when it rains: Metal roofs are not loud when it rains.
 This is a common misconception about metal roofs.
 In fact, metal roofs aren’t any noisier than other types of roofs.

-Are Metal Roofs Worth the Extra Cost?
+Are Metal Roofs Worth the Cost?

 FAQs About Metal Roofing Cost